 How to ensure quality control in a lab

 Automation is present in every aspect of life, from our daily visits to the shops, using our phones, and even commuting to work.
 In line with this, we are seeing a greater proportion of industry, academia, and healthcare sectors shifting towards automated technology to benefit their science.
-As we move towards a paperless lab, many manual processes are utilising automation to streamline workflows, and this includes quality control.
-Automation of quality control processes reduces the error and variability seen with manual processes, therefore offering the opportunity to revolutionise this work (1).
+As we move towards a paperless lab, many manual processes are utilizing automation to streamline workflows, and this includes quality control.
+Automation of quality control processes reduces the error and variability seen with manual processes, therefore offering the opportunity to revolutionize this work (1).

 What is quality control in the laboratory?